davatorium/rofi/doc/rofi-theme.5.markdown

  * `underline`: put a line under the highlighted text.
  * `strikethrough`: put a line through the highlighted text.
  * `small caps`: emphasise the text using capitalization.

+> For some reason `small caps` is not working on some systems.

 ## Line style